 …..(2nd Author)….

-Abstract: The objective of this research is to analyze the defense mechanism used by Boromir.
-Also, the characterization are identified to conduct the research.
-This research applies several theory and method to analyze the data.
-Theories used are, characterization, psychoanalysis, and defense mechanisms.
-In the matter of defense mechanism, there are many types of it.
-So in this analysis, it is also aims to examine the types of defense mechanism used by the character.
-For the method, Data are collected from scenes of the film, dialogues, gestures, responses and facial expressions of the character.
+Abstract: The objective of this research is to analyze Boromir’s defense mechanism and his characterization in ……..
+This research applies several theory and method which encompasses characterization, psychoanalysis, and defense mechanisms.
+The research focuses to examine the types of defense mechanism used by the character.
+Data are collected from scenes of the film, dialogues, gestures, responses, and facial expressions of the character.
 The field of the study are around the scene of the films of which the character appeared.
 Some limited history are also studied, collected from the film and biography from other sources.
-The result of the research shows that the character are considered as a real person in order to conduct the analysis on its psychology especially its defense mechanisms.
-As the result, the character uses several defense mechanisms which is Reaction formation, Denial, and Displacement.
+The result of the research shows that the character is considered as a representation of psychological state of human being.
+It shows the way human defense him/herself when facing problem.
+In the analysis, the character uses several defense mechanisms which is Reaction formation, Denial, and Displacement.

 Keywords: characterization, psychoanalysis, defense mechanism, film, psychology.